TimL20/icinga2api_py/README.md

  $ python setup.py install
  ```

-The branch dev tends to have more feature and better usability, but it is more buggy than the master branch.
+The branch dev tends to have more features, better usability and more bugs.